LeoPag/ProbPy-Probabilty-Riddles-and-Puzzles/Penalty Shoot-out/README.md

 The question we're asking is the following:

-**1) Let us define the probability of scoring a penalty as $p$.
+**1) Let us define the probability of scoring a penalty as p.
 What is the expected number of penalty turns in a shoot-out?**

 We really encourage you to have a go at the problem before looking at the solution.